Ladislav92/Mine-Field-Alarm-Android/README.md

 As an volounteer in organisation UDAS, I began implementing this application as an University project.

-As I don't have much time to develop whole application myself, and since that this application can be useful in any other country or area that has the same problem as Bosnia I decided to make this project an open source so I am calling any java / android programmer, UI designer or anyone with any good idea for improvement and application develompent to participate and contribute in one good and human idea - to possibly save life.
+Because I don't have much time to develop whole application myself, and since that this application can be useful in any other country or area that has the same problem as Bosnia I decided to make this project an open source so I am calling any java / android programmer, UI designer or anyone with any good idea for improvement and application develompent to participate and contribute in one good and human idea - to possibly save a life.